FLEXTool/FLEX/README.md

 ### General notes / usage
 - When in 'select' mode press the 'menu' button to return to the toolbar
 - When in 'select' mode play/pause will also work to click items and is more reliable than selection with the remote touch pad, tapping rather than clicking the touchpad is also more reliable.
+Tapping right on a siri remote / clicking right on an older silver remote will work as well
-- Press and hold 'select' to drill down to details in views hierarchy list view controller
+- Press and hold 'select' to drill down to details in views hierarchy list view controller.
+Tapping right on a siri remote / clicking right on an older silver remote will work as well
 - When in selection mode double tap on 'play/pause' OR press and hold 'select' or 'play/pause' to bring up an alert with useful options ('view details', 'move view' and 'show views' are available there)

 ### FLEXInjected notes